What is the longest World Series game ever?

 The longest game ever played in the World Series lasted 18 innings and ran for seven hours and 20 minutes, with only a final score of 3-2.

 The game at Dodger Stadium became the longest in World Series history, both in terms of innings (18) and length of time (seven hours, 20 minutes).

 Records beaten by a mile

-The previous record for largest number of innings was 14, set in 1916, 2005, and 2014, while the longest record in terms of length of time was previously set in 2005, at five hours and 41 minutes.
+The previous record for the largest number of innings was 14, set in 1916, 2005, and 2014, while the longest record in terms of time was previously set in 2005, at five hours and 41 minutes.

-The Dodgers finally came out the winner of the epic game after a walk-off home run by Max Muncy over the left-center-field wall off the Red Sox’s Nathan Eovaldi.
+The Dodgers finally won the epic game after a walk-off home run by Max Muncy over the left-center-field wall off the Red Sox’s Nathan Eovaldi.

 Los Angeles scores another first

-Los Angeles set yet another record during that contest, when it became the first team to ever win a World Series game after being down in the 11th inning or later.
+Los Angeles set yet another record during that contest when it became the first team to win a World Series game after being down in the 11th inning or later.

 The match took longer than the combined game time of the whole 1939 World Series.
 At that time, the New York Yankees won against the Cincinnati Reds in four straight games that lasted a total of seven hours and five minutes.

-Although the Dodgers hold the distinction of winning the longest game in World Series History, it turned out to be the only game that they would win in the best-of-seven series.
-The Red Sox eventually went on to become the 2018 champions with a 5-1 card.
+Although the Dodgers won the longest game in World Series History, it turned out to be the only game they would win in the best-of-seven series.
+The Red Sox eventually became the 2018 champions with a 4-1 card.